jal119/interview-questions/terraform/terraform-interview-questions-part-1.md

  Name = "example"}

-Give Your Career The Edge
-Learn in-demand skills and concepts for FREESTART LEARNINGGive Your Career The Edge
 37. How will you upgrade plugins on Terraform?
 Run ‘terraform init’ with ‘-upgrade’ option.
 This command rechecks the releases.hashicorp.com to find new acceptable provider versions.
 It also downloads available provider versions. “.terraform/plugins/<OS>_<ARCH>” is the automatic downloads directory.